vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 The Philips monitor has a single DisplayPort 1.4 and 3x HDMI 2.0 ports.
 The MacBook M4 Pro has Thunderbolt 4 ports (USB-C) with DisplayPort 2.1.
-To get the maximum resolution of 5120 x 1440 with 165 Hz, I use a DisplayPort cable to get the best result from my monitor.
+To drive the full 5120×1440 resolution at 165 Hz, I use a DisplayPort cable for the best possible signal quality.

 <a href="images/monitor_cable.jpg">
 <img src="images/monitor_cable.jpg" alt="Thunderbolt 3 to DisplayPort cable" width="150px" />